willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ## Translation

-If you can help translate the Circuit Sandbox into other languages, that would be great!
+Want to help translate the Circuit Sandbox into other languages?
+That would be great!
 If you are fluent in English and another language, especially the technical terms used in the simulator, I could really use your help.
-Contact me by email and I will provide a [table of 170 terms and phrases](https://github.com/willymcallister/circuit-sandbox/blob/gh-pages/Translation-table.docx) for you to translate.
+Contact me by email and I will provide a [table of about 170 terms and phrases](https://github.com/willymcallister/circuit-sandbox/blob/gh-pages/Translation-table.docx) for you to translate.

-So far, Circuit Sandbox is available in,
+Circuit Sandbox is available in,

 * English, en-US.js
 * Spanish, es.js (courtesy of Khan Academy volunteer translators)